haoai-1997/Deep-learning-Survey-for-Omnidirectional-vision/semantic segmentation/P2PDA/conclusion.md

 - conference: IEEE Transactions on Intelligent Transportation Systems, 2021

-- dataset: proposed dataset: DensePASS and Cityscapes, WildDash.
+- dataset: the proposed DensePASS and Cityscapes, WildDash.

 - abstract: Firstly, this work builds a novel dataset DensePASS for semantic segmentation in 360 degree domain.
 Secondly, this paper introduces P2PDA - a generic framework for PINHOLE→PANORAMIC semantic segmentation which addresses the challenge of domain divergence with different variants of attention-augmented domain adaptation modules, enabling the transfer in output-, feature-, and feature confidence spaces.
 P2PDA intertwines uncertainty-aware adaptation using confi- dence values regulated on-the-fly through attention heads with discrepant predictions.
 The proposed method performs greater on the novel dataset DensePASS than other baseline methods.